hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 | CalcPhysicalRel      | Prunable if the Scan input is Prunable                                                        |
 | AggregatePhysicalRel | Prunable if the Scan input is Prunable                                                        |

-Prunability of the single input rels is based off their Filter (described below in the Filter Analysis section in detail).
+Prunability of the single input rels is based on their Filter (described below in the Filter Analysis section in detail).

 #### Partition information in EXPLAIN PLAN